 - Heavier, not so easy to maneuver.

-Essential Parts of a Baby Travel System
+Baby Car Seat – Essential Part of A Baby Travel System

 The main parts of standard travel system include 3 things, outlined below;